tedneward/Patterns/Behavioral/ChainOfResponsibility/README.md

 Some questions arise out of this:

-* **Concurrency.** Can the chain be invoked from multiple threads simultaneously?
+* **Seriality.** Can elements in the chain be processed simultaneously (as in, can a given node in the chain be a "split" or "tee" to two or more processing elements)?
+If so, can they be run in parallel?

 * **Awareness.** Are the elements in the chain aware of each other?

 * **Early satisfaction.** If one element in the chain handles the request, do the others in the chain get a chance to do so as well, or is it "first-come, first-served" handling?

+* **Concurrency.** Can the chain be invoked from multiple threads simultaneously?

+* **Chain creation/configuration.** Who is responsible for creating and configuring (registering each element) the chain?
+Does the chain make use of a standardized data structure (such as a common collection type like a LinkedList or Array) or does the chain manage each element itself directly?

+* **Re-configuration.** Is the chain able to reconfigure itself after construction?

 ## Implementations
-One interesting implementation note is that of maintaining the chain itself.
-In the C# example below, for example, the chain is maintained as a singly-linked list captured in the

 * [C#](chsarp/)